The Unquiet River

 This evocative and compelling book will be interesting reading for anyone trying to understand the past and the present of a river confronted by the twenty-first century's ambitious infrastructural designs to further re-engineer the river and its landscape.

-Arupjyoti Saikia is a professor of history at the Department of Humanities and Social Sciences, Indian Institute of Technology Guwahati, India.
+Arupjyoti Saikia is Professor in the Department of Humanities and Social Sciences in IIT Guwahati, India

 Arupjyoti Saikia